-Academic rigor – Claremont programming is organized and directed by the principals involved in major secondary school debate development in the past decade, including the founders of the Public Debate Program, the creators of the CHSSA parliamentary debate model, and the US representative on the World School Debating Council the organizational host of the international high school debate championship.
-John Meany and Kate Shuster developed the MSPDP and HSPDP formats; they created the California parliamentary debate format and worked with CHSSA to implement the design as a state event; they have organized and coached US international teams for the World Schools Debating Championship (Greece, Qatar, Scotland, South Africa, Turkey), the Pan American Debating Championship (US [host], Chile, Bermuda), Eurasian Debating Championship (Turkey), European Debating Championship (Czech Republic), Russell McVeagh International Round Robin and Debate Tour (New Zealand), and more.
-They have researched the elements of these and other debate formats, matched format elements to educational standards to maximize learning outcomes, designed evaluation rubrics, surveyed participants, and assessed programming.
 Claremont Summer programs are supported by a textbook and other text and video curricular materials authored by John Meany and Kate Shuster – Speak Out!
 Debate and Public Speaking in the Middle Grades (MSPDP), On That Point!
-An Introduction to Parliamentary Debating (CHSSA), How To Debate – Public Speaking and Critical Thinking Skills for Secondary School Students (Public Debate Program), Public Speaking, Effective Argumentation, and Professional Presentations (Communication Leadership), Teacher’s Guide to the Middle School Public Debate Program, Teacher’s Guide to the High School Public Debate Program, DVD Series for Secondary Debate Instruction – Four Debates: Ban Boxing!, Lower the Voting Age, Television is a Bad Influence, Abolish the Death Penalty, as well as a college/university parliamentary debate textbook, Art, Argument and Advocacy – Mastering Parliamentary Debate and 8 additional topic-specific debate textbooks and scores of additional age-appropriate resources.
-All summer workshop students receive textbook
+An Introduction to Parliamentary Debating (CHSSA), Speak Up! – Debate and Public Speaking in High School (Public Debate Program), Public Speaking, Effective Argumentation, and Professional Presentations (Communication Leadership), Teacher’s Guide to the Middle School Public Debate Program, Teacher’s Guide to the High School Public Debate Program, DVD Series for Secondary Debate Instruction – Four Debates: Ban Boxing!, Lower the Voting Age, Television is a Bad Influence, Abolish the Death Penalty, as well as a college/university parliamentary debate textbook, Art, Argument and Advocacy – Mastering Parliamentary Debate and 8 additional topic-specific debate textbooks and scores of additional age-appropriate resources.
+All summer workshop students receive textbook and other curricular materials.

 ABOUT THE DIRECTOR

-John Meany is the author or co-author of 9 debate textbooks and more than a score of teacher guides, research manuals and other debate instruction texts.
-He was a major sponsor of parliamentary debate formats (that is, debate formats featuring at least one element of parliamentary procedure, although parliamentary debate models may have no other common features) in the western US – he established and hosted the first college, high school, and middle school parliamentary debate tournaments in the western United States; his college teams have participated in the World Universities Debating Championship (international parliamentary debate model) since the 1980s; he established the US Universities Debate Championship (US championship in the international/WUDC parliamentary format – now the largest national college debate championship) and hosted the first 3 US championship tournaments.
+John Meany is the author or co-author of 10 debate textbooks and more than a score of teacher guides, research manuals and other debate instruction texts.
+He was a major sponsor of parliamentary debate formats (that is, debate formats featuring at least one element of parliamentary procedure, although parliamentary debate models may have no other common features) in the western US, establishing and hosting the first college, high school, and middle school parliamentary debate tournaments.
+His college teams have participated in the World Universities Debating Championship (international parliamentary debate model) since the 1980s; he established the US Universities Debate Championship (US championship in the international/WUDC parliamentary format – now the largest national college debate championship) and hosted the first 3 US championship tournaments.

 ABOUT CLAREMONT McKENNA COLLEGE AND THE CLAREMONT COLLEGES